Host Plant Network

 Community science

 You’ll have optional opportunities to join workshops and participate in community science.
-Topics will include collecting data, using iNaturalist, and identifying the Rusty Patched Bumble Bee (and maybe even spotting one in your garden!).
+Topics will include collecting data, using iNaturalist, and identifying the Rusty Patched Bumble Bee (and hopefully even spotting one in your garden!).
 We can also help organize gatherings with your neighbors and other participants if you’d like.

 What happens if I'm not selected to participate?